DiamondFire11/AMT103-Encoder-Interface/README.md

 # Introducing the AMT103 Encoder Interface

-The AMT103 Encoder Interface as the name implies interfaces with an AMT103 encoder, processing its quadrature signals to track position via interrupt-driven incremental counts.
+The AMT103 Encoder Interface as the name implies interfaces with a Same Sky AMT103 encoder (formerly CUI Devices), processing its quadrature signals to track position via interrupt-driven incremental counts.
 It leverages real-time signal decoding for precise motion tracking and communicates the extracted data to the robot system via CAN-FD, ensuring fast and reliable data transfer.
 Ideal for robotics and automation applications requiring high-speed encoder feedback with interrupt-based efficiency.

 ## Hardware Features